Last updated

 - Competence: AI creators shall specify and operators shall adhere to the knowledge and skill required for safe and effective operation.

 Although some of the language is different, the eight ethical principles for the development of AI mirrors much of the Moberg and Velazquez ethical obligations for mentors.
-However, there are some elements missing from the ethical principles of AI, namely loyalty and concern, both of which are true human characteristics.
-In terms of concern, AI cannot show empathy to a mentee; it won’t know when to push the mentee out of their comfort zone and when they should take a more gentle approach to the mentee.
+However, there are some elements missing from the ethical principles of AI, namely loyalty and concern, both of which are true human characteristics and a vital part of mentorship.
+In terms of concern, AI cannot show empathy to a mentee; it won't know when to push the mentee out of their comfort zone and when they should take a more gentle approach to the mentee.
 AI is surely not capable of demonstrating such emotional intelligence.

 Secondly we will consider the skills which a mentor should have: